realworldocaml/book/en/compiler-output-formats.md

 <title>Beware `gdb` on MacOS X</title>

 The examples here assume that you are running `gdb` on either Linux or FreeBSD.
-MacOS X does also `gdb` installed, but it's a rather quirky experience that doesn't reliably interpret the debugging output in the native binaries.
+MacOS X does have `gdb` installed, but it's a rather quirky experience that doesn't reliably interpret the debugging information contained in the native binaries.
 This can result in function names showing up as raw symbols such as `.L101` instead of their more human-readable form.

-For OCaml 4.1, we'd recommend you do native code debugging on an alternate platform, or manually look at the assembly code output to map the symbol names onto their precise OCaml functions.
+For OCaml 4.1, we'd recommend you do native code debugging on an alternate platform such as Linux, or manually look at the assembly code output to map the symbol names onto their precise OCaml functions.

 </caution>

-For our example, let's write a mutually recursive function that selects alternating values from a list.
-This isn't tail recursive, and so our stack size will grow as we single-step through the execution.
+Let's write a mutually recursive function that selects alternating values from a list.
+This isn't tail recursive and so our stack size will grow as we single-step through the execution.

 ```ocaml
 (* alternate_list.ml : select every other value from an input list *)